 Homeless Youth Services work to address a crisis and meet the immediate survival needs (clothing, food and shelter) of youth and help them in becoming self-sufficient.

 Residents with disabilities have a couple resources available for them.
 They include In-Home Supports as well as Residential Living Arrangements.
 Both are social services/housing programs and can ensure the disabled get the care they need.
+They are paid for using public money, and is the In-Home support is not an option, there are other resources that offer disability assistance that struggling families can try.

 The county has a Domestic Violence Victim Services unit/program.
 This provides confidential and free services to help domestic violence victims attain self sufficiency and safety.
 Outreach, social services, and more is offered.